AkamAzizi/Micro-Challenges/README.md

-I see the naming confusion.
-The application's name is "Feel Good Kickstart," but the core mechanic is the delivery of "Micro-Challenges."

-To address this, I will update the primary title and descriptions in the README to ensure "Micro-Challenges" is used as the key feature term while keeping "Feel Good Kickstart" as the application name.

-Here is the revised README.md:

 Micro-Challenges: Feel Good Kickstart

 A simple mobile application designed to help users effortlessly build micro-habits and improve daily well-being through small, manageable Micro-Challenges.
 The core philosophy is consistency over complexity.